 - Stage 1: Wellesley Street to Victoria Street - Complete.

-- Stage 2: Mayoral Drive to Wellesley Street - Construction scheduled for April 2019.
+- Stage 2: Mayoral Drive to Wellesley Street - Construction scheduled for mid 2019.

-- Stage 3: Victoria Street to Wynham Street - Investigation into design to begin 2018.
+- Stage 3: Victoria Street to Wynham Street - Timing to be determined.

 - Stage 4: Swanson Street to Fanshawe Street - Timing to be determined.